PriyanshCloudKeeper/testing/docs/lens/accountwisebreakup/overview.md

 # Account-Wise Breakup

-The Account-Wise Breakup section provides **daily** and **monthly** expense details, enabling precise monitoring at the individual account level.
+The Account-Wise Breakup section provides **daily** and **monthly** expense details, enabling precise monitoring at the individual account level within a MAV (Multi-Account View).

 ---